 Your time at Neumont will be intense, but we've built a support system for our students that's second to none.
 Our experienced faculty teach small classes and hold office hours for one-on-one help.
 On-campus support also includes hands-on academic advising, student advocates, career services, and more.

 Our Office of Financial Aid is here to help you navigate the often daunting task of paying for college.
 From Neumont scholarships to federal grants and loans to private loans, we'll work with you every step of the way to find a solution that works for your family.
-Plus at Neumont, you'll graduate sooner than students at traditional four-year institutions, which means you'll be working for a great company earning an enviable salary while your friends are still in college.
+Plus at Neumont, you’ll graduate sooner than students at traditional four-year institutions, which means you could be working for a great company while your friends are still in college.

 Why worry about a car, gas prices, and parking?
 You can easily experience everything Salt Lake City has to offer on your bike.
 Dedicated bike lanes on the roads and bike-friendly public transportation (busses and TRAX light rail) make getting around simple and safe.
 Free up space in your dorm and keep your bike here instead.

-Every Neumont freshman is issued the latest Lenovo ThinkPad, fully loaded with the most up-to-date software.
-Our programs move fast, so you can't be without your laptop for long.
-That's why your laptop comes with a comprehensive "bumper-to-bumper" warranty and why our student IT department works with a ThinkPad Authorized Warranty Center.
-If needed, we'll even provide a loaner so you can stay on top of your coursework.
+Every Neumont freshman is issued a professional-grade laptop, fully loaded with the most up-to-date software.
+Our programs move fast, so you can’t be without your laptop for long.
+That’s why your laptop comes with a comprehensive “bumper-to-bumper” warranty and why our student IT department works with a warranty center.
+If needed, we’ll even provide a loaner so you can stay on top of your coursework.

 Sometimes you just need to throw on some music, put your head down, and get to work.
 Study Pods and other spaces designed for study and collaboration are spread throughout the campus.
 They'll help you block out distractions and focus on the work at hand.